GRAPHIC-Tighter oil market encourages destocking, contract rollover

 Backwardation LCOc1-LCOc7, CLc1-CLc7 means the current value is higher than prices for later months and encourages traders to draw down oil supplies and sell promptly.

-Brent crude futures hit a 13-month high above $61 a barrel this week.
+Brent crude futures hit a 13-month high near $62 a barrel on Friday.

-Keeping pace, Brent backwardation was at its deepest since late January 2020 this week at $2.80.
+Keeping pace, Brent backwardation was at its deepest since late January 2020 this week near $3.
 That structure encourages financial investors to hold large positions in oil futures because it makes it cheaper to roll over monthly contracts.

-Data from the U.S. Energy Information Administration forecasting sharp draws on stocks and declining domestic output put U.S. oil market backwardation at $2.54 this week.
+Data from the U.S. Energy Information Administration predicting stock draws and declining domestic output put U.S. oil market backwardation at a high of $2.54 in the week ending on Friday.

 The structure has pushed some traders from longer-dated futures contracts to more prompt ones, according to the International Energy Agency, at the same time encouraging producer hedging to avoid exposure to sudden price drops.